Any time you walk outside, you are seeing a plethora of colors combined together to create the singular colors you see around you.

 Bringing the light spectrum inside

-Now that growers have the option to move indoors, a lot of lights will try to replicate or mimic outside, natural light.
+Now that growers have the option to move indoors, a lot of lights will try to replicate or mimic outdoor, natural light.
 Plants that are planted in the spring start with a cooler light from the fading winter sun that is great for their vegetative stages, as they are getting great amounts of blue light.

 When summer starts to reach its peak, plants will start to get hit with much more red and yellow light with the sun higher and hotter in the sky.
 This tells the plants to start flowering as they approach the end of their cycle.